 Forum 18 received no response from the General Prosecutor's Office by the end of the working day in Baku on 22 June.

-Individuals and communities have brought at least 50 cases to the ECtHR against Azerbaijan since 2004 over its persistent and repeated violations of the right to freedom of religion or belief.
+Individuals and communities have brought more than 60 cases to the ECtHR against Azerbaijan since 2004 over its persistent and repeated violations of the right to freedom of religion or belief.

 The ECtHR found in October 2019 that the Azerbaijani government violated the rights of five Jehovah's Witnesses who were punished for refusing to perform compulsory military service on grounds of conscience.
 Four of them had been jailed and one given a suspended sentence and fined.
 Despite this, Azerbaijan has so far failed to introduce a civilian alternative to compulsory military service.
 The five young men have not yet received compensation, which should have been paid by 17 April 2020.
 Jehovah's Witnesses told Forum 18 that the delay is probably because of the coronavirus pandemic.

 Delayed compensation, no compensationIn October 2018, after a long legal battle within Azerbaijan, two Jehovah's Witnesses finally received compensation for their pre-trial detention of nearly a year in the then National Security Ministry prison in Baku in 2015.
 The two women were arrested for offering a religious book to a neighbour (see below).
 The Supreme Court finally exonerated the two women in February 2017.